yoggy/p5_sumaho/README.md

 6. Run the sketch and move the mouse pointer on the sketch. p5_sumaho_player will display the same content on the screen of the Android smartphone.

-7. Touch operation on the screen of the Android smartphone.
+7. Touch the screen of the Android smartphone.
 Touch operation is sent to the sketch.